 Kilic Bugra Kanat is the Research Director at the SETA Foundation at Washington DC.
-He is also an Assistant Professor of Political Science at Penn State University, Erie.
+He is also a Professor of Political Science at Penn State University, Erie.
 Dr. Kanat received his PhD in Political Science from Syracuse University; a Master’s degree in Political Science from Syracuse University; and a Master’s in International Affairs from Marquette University.
 He was awarded the Outstanding Research Award and Council of Fellows Faculty Research Award at Penn State, Erie in 2015.
 He previously participated in the Future Leaders program of Foreign Policy Initiative.
 Dr. Kanat’s writings have appeared in Foreign Policy, Insight Turkey, The Diplomat, Middle East Policy, Arab Studies Quarterly, Mediterranean Quarterly, Journal of South Asian and Middle Eastern Studies, Journal of Balkan and Near Eastern Studies, and Journal of Muslim Minority Affairs.
 He is a columnist at Daily Sabah.
 He is the author of A Tale of Four Augusts: Obama’s Syria Policy.
 He is also co-editor of edited volumes History, Politics and Foreign Policy in Turkey, Change and Adaptation in Turkish Foreign Policy, and Politics and Foreign Policy in Turkey: Historical and Contemporary Perspectives.

 You can reach Kilic by email at kanat [at] setadc [dot] org.

 It is a rather confusing time for outside observers to understand what is taking place in the U.S. administration today.
 In the 20-month period since the inauguration of President Trump, the administr..Read more